ronits2407/Umiamdigitalhub/README.md

 # Umiam Hostel Management System 🏢

-Welcome to the Tech Bull Hostel Management System!
+Welcome to the Hostel Management System!
 This application is designed to streamline hostel operations, enhance communication, and provide a better living experience for students.

 ## Key Areas 🎯